Rex-Scripts/rex-shopkeeper/README.md

 # Installation:
 - ensure that the dependancies are added and started
-- add rex-gunsmith to your resources folder
+- add rex-shopkeeper to your resources folder
 - items have already been added to rsg-core check you have the latest version
 - images have already been added to rsg-core check you have the latest version
-- add the following table to your database : rex-gunsmith.sql
+- add the following table to your database (see below)

 # Add Jobs
 - add jobs to "\rsg-core\shared\jobs.lua"